tmlcosta/starter-academic/content/project/lab-chip-neuro/index.md

 ---
-title: Lab-on-a-chip tools for neuroscience
+title: Ultrasound microtechnologies for neuroscience
-summary: High fidelity ultrasound interfaces with cells and ion channels.
+summary: High fidelity ultrasound chips to interface with biology at the nano and microscale, from single ion channel proteins to single neurons
 tags:
-- labchip
+- neuroscience
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).